-Laws prohibiting child pornography can be found under state law at 18 Penn.
+Laws prohibiting child pornography are found under 18 Penn.
 Cons.
 Stat. § 6312, titled “Sexual Abuse of Children.”
-The law prohibits any person from intentionally viewing or knowingly possessing material, including digital photos and videos, that depict a child younger than 18 engaged in a sexual act or simulating a sexual act.
+This prohibits any person from intentionally viewing or knowingly possessing material, including digital photos and videos, that depict a child younger than 18 engaged in a sexual act or simulating a sexual act.

-Producing child pornography is a second degree felony, punishable by up to 10 years in prison and a $20,000 fine.
+Producing child pornography is a second-degree felony.
+This is punishable by up to 10 years in prison and a $20,000 fine.

-Disseminating, intentionally viewing or knowingly possessing child pornography is a third degree felony for a first offense, punishable by up to seven years in prison and a $15,000 fine.
-A second or subsequent offense is a second degree felony.
+Disseminating, intentionally viewing, or knowingly possessing child pornography is a third-degree felony for a first offense.
+This is punishable by up to seven years in prison and a $15,000 fine.
+A second or subsequent offense is a second-degree felony.

-A critical part of the law is the state of mind, called the mens rea.
-Prosecutors must prove beyond reasonable doubt that the defendant viewed the material intentionally or knew they possessed material with young people engaged in sexual acts.
+A critical part of the law is your state of mind at the time.
+This is called the mens rea.
+Essentially, prosecutors must prove beyond a reasonable doubt that you viewed the material intentionally or knew the possessed material contained young people engaged in sexual acts.

 The mens rea often comes into play because, especially in an era where most prohibited material is digital, circumstances can easily arise where a person does not know he or she possesses the material.
-For instance, it could be attached to an email that the accused downloaded onto his or her computer without knowing.
-A person who trafficks in child pornography could hack into a person’s server or cloud to store files there for distribution, unbeknownst to the owner.
+For instance, it could be attached to an email that you downloaded without knowing.
+A person who trafficks in child pornography could hack into a person’s server or cloud to store files for distribution, unbeknownst to the owner.

 By Michael Skinner |